vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_security.md

 - [Restrict Access to the Docker API with Custom Certificates](tls_custom_certs.md)
 - [Unrestricted Access to the Docker API](tls_unrestricted.md)

 You must run all `vic-machine` commands with a vSphere administrator account.
 However, you can configure a VCH so that it uses an account with reduced privileges for post-deployment operation, instead of using the vSphere administrator account.
-For information about using a separate account for post-deployment operation, [Use Different User Accounts for VCH Deployment and Operation](set_up_ops_user.md).
+For information about using a separate account for post-deployment operation, [Configure Operations User](set_up_ops_user.md).